Tobiianselmo/2048/ex00/README.md

 ## 🕹️ How to Play

+- Clone the repository.
+- Open the index.html file.
 - Use the **arrow keys** to move the tiles.
 - When two tiles with the same number touch, they **merge**.
 - Try to reach the **2048 tile** to win.